 The Solar Inverter Costs

-The inverters are used to convert direct current (DC) from the solar panels coming through an alternating current (AC) and is what a home uses to run appliances and etc., and it is what allows your home to be able to grid-tie your system.
-Now then, 10% of total costs account for the inverters used, which in this case come to between $1,000 – $4,000 dollars.
+The inverters are used to convert direct current (DC) from the solar panels coming through alternating current (AC) and are what a home uses to run appliances, etc., and it is what allows your home to be able to grid-tie your system.
+Now then, 10% of total costs account for the inverters used, which in this case come to between $1,000 – $4,000.

 Solar Panel Installation Cost

 This section consists of labor costs (15%), permits, inspection fees (15%).
 These percentages depend on the locations; however, is usually between $2,000 – $5,000.

 - Get the building and electrical permits at the Department of Building.

 - Be approved by the Home Owners Association.

 You may get lucky and get an installer that can help you out with the information you need to know about permits in your area; this is the reason we recommend hiring an installer from a larger company is always the best.

 According to Think Progress, in an article titled “You’ll Never Believe How Cheap New Solar Power Is”: